amrutadeshpande1009/FlightApi/flight-api/README.md

 **Step 8: Set Up Database Configuration**

 Configure your database connection in the `application.properties` or `application.yml` file.
-You can use an in-memory database like H2 for testing or set up a production database like MySQL or PostgreSQL.
+You can use an in-memory database like H2 for testing or set up a production database like H2 or MySQL.

 **Step 9: Implement Exception Handling**